tamu-edu/ORATOR-ATLAS/README.md

 **output_directory** - The output json directory is the name of the directory that files are to be written after analysis.

+**saveArea** - This parameter will save the area for each of the extracted polygons if set to true.
+If set to false, the output file will not contain this information.

+**savePolygonVertices** - This parameter will save the polygon vertices for each of the extracted polygons if set to true.
+If set to false, the output will not contain this information.
+This information is needed for the Example script "img_from_json.py" for image reconstruction from the json file.

 **visualize** - This is a variable to see the images that are being processed.
 It will display the input image, the detected edges, and the extracted contours that are written to the output json file.
 This default is set to false, since it slows down processing times.